pfsense/docs/source/development/package-port-directory-structure.rst

 Package Port Directory Structure
 ================================

-The directory structure of a pfSense package is similar to that of a traditional FreeBSD port.
+The directory structure of a pfSense® package is similar to that of a traditional FreeBSD port.

 For more information on working with FreeBSD Ports, see and